apache/flink/docs/ops/python_shell.md

 Flink comes with an integrated interactive Python Shell.
 It can be used in a local setup as well as in a cluster setup.

-To use the shell with an integrated Flink cluster just execute:
+To use the shell with an integrated Flink cluster, you can simply install PyFlink with PyPi and execute the shell directly:

 {% highlight bash %}
+# install PyFlink
+$ python -m pip install apache-flink==1.9.*
+# execute the shell
-bin/pyflink-shell.sh local
+$ pyflink-shell.sh local
 {% endhighlight %}

-in the root directory of your binary Flink directory.
-To run the Shell on a cluster, please see the Setup section below.
+To run the shell on a cluster, please see the Setup section below.

 ## Usage